cliftbar/godin/ssg/content/hurricane/2023/al212023_twenty-one2023.md

 ## Official Advisory Discussion
-At 500 PM EDT (2100 UTC), the center of Tropical Depression Twenty-One was located near latitude 11.6 North, longitude 83.5 West.
-The depression is moving toward the west near 5 mph (7 km/h) and a west to west-northwest motion is expected until it dissipates.
+At 1100 PM EDT (0300 UTC), the center of Tropical Depression Twenty-One was located near latitude 12.4 North, longitude 83.4 West.
+The depression is moving toward the northwest near 5 mph (7 km/h) and this motion is expected to continue tonight.
+On the forecast track, the depression will move inland over the next few hours over eastern Nicaragua.

 Maximum sustained winds are near 30 mph (45 km/h) with higher gusts.
-No strengthening is expected as the depression will be inland soon.
-Dissipation is likely to occur tomorrow.
+Little change in strength is forecast.
+The depression is forecast to dissipate inland over Nicaragua tomorrow.

 The estimated minimum central pressure is 1007 mb (29.74 inches).

 HAZARDS AFFECTING LAND
 ----------------------
 Key messages for Tropical Depression Twenty-One can be found in the Tropical Cyclone Discussion under AWIPS header MIATCDAT1 and WMO header WTNT41 KNHC.

 RAINFALL:  The tropical depression is expected to produce additional rainfall totals of 4 to 8 inches with maximum amounts of 12 inches across Nicaragua and 2 to 4 inches with maximum amounts of 6 inches across southern and eastern Honduras.
 These rains are likely to produce flash and urban flooding, along with mudslides in areas of higher terrain.

 NEXT ADVISORY
 -------------
-Next complete advisory at 1100 PM EDT.
+Next complete advisory at 500 AM EDT.

 $$
-Forecaster Delgado/Cangialosi
+Forecaster D. Zelinsky